You are here

 Be advised that the memorial is not regularly staffed by National Park Service Rangers.
 To find out when rangers will be present to assist visitors and provide interpretive programs, check out the National Park Service’s schedule of events.

 As you wander through the nearly 2.5-acre memorial, you’ll notice many beautiful and serene features that lend to the memorial’s contemplative and reflective aura.
 The centerpiece of the memorial is the star-shaped fountain and triangular reflecting pool with a ceremonial flame at the center of the star.

 Tributes and stories of servicemen and women are told through 48 etched glass panels featuring photographs and quotations, and four large bronze sculptures.
 According to the National Park Service, these features “help interpret the challenges and feelings of the disabled veteran: call of duty and pride in service; trauma of injury; healing; and renewal of purpose.”

-How did it get built?
+How did the memorial get built?

-While the American Veterans Disabled for Life Memorial didn’t officially open to the public until October 2014, Congress approved the memorial in 2000 and the Disabled Veterans’ Life Memorial Foundation was charged with raising the funds necessary for construction, maintenance and preservation.
-After a decade of fundraising, the official groundbreaking ceremony was held in November 2010 and on October 5, 2014, President Barack Obama helped open the memorial to the public.
+While the American Veterans Disabled for Life Memorial didn't officially open to the public until October 2014, Congress approved the memorial in 2000 and the Disabled Veterans’ Life Memorial Foundation was charged with raising the funds necessary for construction, maintenance and preservation.
+After a decade of fundraising, the official groundbreaking ceremony was held in November 2010 and on October 5, 2014, former President Barack Obama helped open the memorial to the public.